 Polen International Growth

-Our International Growth strategy seeks to achieve long-term growth by building a concentrated portfolio of outstanding international businesses with competitive advantages and the potential for sustained superior growth.
+Our International Growth strategy seeks to achieve long-term growth by building a concentrated portfolio of competitively advantaged international businesses with sustainable, above-average earnings growth.

 Why Invest in Polen International Growth?

 - International growth strategy with a strong emphasis on sustainable earnings growth

 - Focus on companies with high returns on capital and double-digit earnings growth